Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Introduction

 To overcome these limitations, stacked intelligent metasurfaces (SIMs) have recently been proposed as a powerful alternative~\cite{10922857,papazafeiropoulos2024achievable,hassan2024efficient,liu2025stacked}.
 Inspired by artificial neural network architectures, SIMs consist of multiple cascaded metasurface layers that enable fine-grained, multi-stage control of EM wave propagation.
-By flexibly adjusting the phase shifts of meta-atoms across layers, SIMs can transform the input carrier signal into a desired output waveform, facilitating highly precise beamforming~\cite{an2025emerging,liu2025stacked}.
+By flexibly adjusting the phase-shifts of meta-atoms across layers, SIMs can transform the input carrier signal into a desired output waveform, facilitating highly precise beamforming~\cite{an2025emerging,liu2025stacked}.
 From a PLS perspective, the multi-layer structure of SIMs provides substantially more degrees of freedom for shaping the propagation environment, allowing the transmitted wavefront to be optimized to strengthen legitimate links while deliberately degrading eavesdropping channels~\cite{10679315,10767193,kavianinia2025secrecy}.
-Compared with conventional single-layer RIS designs, SIMs enable multiple cascaded transformations, which significantly enhance interference suppression and reduce hardware costs in multiuser beamforming scenarios without requiring large antenna arrays or numerous radio frequency (RF) chains~\cite{papazafeiropoulos2024achievable,hassan2024efficient}.
+Compared with conventional single-layer RIS designs, SIMs enable multiple cascaded transformations, which significantly enhance interference suppression and reduce hardware costs in multiuser beamforming scenarios without requiring large antenna arrays, numerous radio frequency (RF) chains and high-resolution digital-to-analog converter (DAC)~\cite{papazafeiropoulos2024achievable,hassan2024efficient}.
 These advantages position SIMs as a promising enabler for next-generation physical-layer security solutions.